0xSickb0y/windcorp/README.md

   end
 end
 ```
-With my exploit script correctly configured, I still had to update Metasploit with the necessary details, such as the environment settings, specifically setting the remote host to `127.0.0.1` on port `2805`.
-I then executed a simple ping command to ensure that the attack chain was functioning as intended.
+With the exploit script correctly configured and Metasploit updated with the necessary details, a simple ping command was executed to ensure that the attack chain functioned as intended.

 ![Pasted image 20240814004521](https://github.com/user-attachments/assets/d6efbb4b-5d04-4ac7-a0b2-3f3510d72255)

-After receiving the ICMP packets and confirming that command execution was working correctly, I proceeded to escalate my privileges by executing the stager.
+After receiving the ICMP packets and confirming that command execution was working correctly, i proceed to escalate our privileges by executing the stager.

 This step involved leveraging the permissions associated with the service, which granted me a reverse shell with the same privileges as the service owner.